mbejger/mbejger.github.io/_posts/2017-12-10-list-of-detection-papers.md

 ---
 title: "List of LIGO-Virgo detection and companion papers"
-excerpt: "A handy list of all the crucial papers in one place"
+excerpt: "A handy list of all the important papers in one place"
 sitemap: true
 usemath: false
 ---